 Well, what about Eve?
 She, too, did some finger-pointing.
-When Jehovah asked her, "What is this that thou hast done" (Gen. 3:13), she admitted she had eaten the fruit, but her complete statement was, "the serpent beguiled me, and I did eat."
+When Jehovah asked her, "What is this that thou hast done" (3:13), she admitted that she had, in fact, eaten the fruit, but her complete statement was, "The serpent beguiled me, and I did eat" (3:13).
 Instead of taking full responsibility for her failure, she pointed a finger at the serpent.

 In the next book of the Bible, we again read of a person who sinned against God, but rather than "man up" and show remorse for his evil-doing, he tried to place the blame on someone else.
-We are talking about Aaron (the first high priest of Israel and older brother of Moses).
+We are talking about Aaron, the first high priest of Israel and older brother of Moses.
 What sin did Aaron commit?
 He led the Israelites in building and worshipping a golden calf.
-Moses' question to his elder brother was, "What did this people unto thee, that thou hast brought so great a sin upon them" (Exodus 32:21)?
-Aaron's wimpy, finger-pointing answer was, "thou knowest the people, that they are set on mischief.
-For they said unto me, Make us gods, which shall go before us: for as for this Moses, the man that brought us up out of the land of Egypt, we wot not what is become of him.
+Moses' question to his elder brother was, "What did this people unto thee, that thou hast brought so great a sin upon them" (Exodus 32:21).
+Aaron's wimpy, finger-pointing answer was, "Thou knowest the people, that they are set on mischief.
+For they said unto me, Make us gods, which shall go before us. ...
 And I said unto them, Whosoever hath any gold, let them break it off.
 So they gave it me: then I cast it into the fire, and there came out this calf" (Exodus 32:22-24).
 At whom did Aaron point a finger?
 At "the people."
 Aaron gave a cowardly, nonsensical, blame-others response.
 God's people deserve better leadership than that!

 In contrast to the finger-pointers in the world, when King David messed up by committing adultery and other evil deeds, rather than blame someone else, he "told it like it was."
-With no stipulations or attempt to minimize his guilt, David declared, "I have sinned against the LORD" (2 Sam.
-12:13).
+With no stipulations or attempt to minimize his guilt, David declared, "I have sinned against the LORD" (2 Samuel 12:13).
 His sin was ugly, but his spirit of repentance and taking responsibility for his grievous error was beautiful.

-The Bible says, "So then each of us shall give account of himself to God" (Rom.
+The Bible says, "So then every one of us shall give account of himself to God" (Rom.
 14:12).
-It also is written that the God of judgment "will render to each one according to his deeds" (Rom.
+It also is written that the God of judgment "will render to every man according to his deeds" (Rom.
 2:6).
 When we stand before the judgment seat of the risen Son of God, pointing a finger at others will not remove the guilt of any transgressions we have committed.